Glavo/fallback-jmod/README.md

 **Jlink mode**: A Jlink plugin is implemented here, which enables the Jlink tool to generate the runtime with some fallback jmod file completely transparently, without having to restore first.

-Since Jlink only loads built-in plugins by default, I provide a new mode for command line tools that injects the plugin into the Jlink process and calls Jlink.
+Since Jlink only loads builtin plugins by default, I provide a new mode for command line tools that injects the plugin into the Jlink process and calls Jlink.

+In addition, I am developing an implementation scheme based on custom `ModuleFinder`, which may be better than Jlink plugin.

 ## Usage